Find Trade Colleges

 Out of the 6 schools in Washington that were part of this year’s ranking, University of Washington - Bothell Campus landed the # 4 spot on the list.
 Located in the large suburb of Bothell, UW Bothell is a public school with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at UW Bothell are $12,224 a year.
+In-state tuition fees for undergraduate students at UW Bothell are $12,224 per year.
 After completing their Bachelor's Degree, health science graduates from UW Bothell carry an average student debtload of $12,313.

-Read full report on Health Sciences & Services at University of Washington - Bothell Campus
+Full Health Sciences & Services at University of Washington - Bothell Campus Report

 #5